-We will compare our adaptive algorithm with a static load balancer where fixed amounts are requested.
+We will compare our adaptive algorithm with a static load-balancing scheme where fixed amounts of data are requested.

-5. MEASUREMENTS
+5. EXPERIMENTS

-Figure 3 shows the time course of a typical experiment, with the computation, communication and blocking phases (data size = 800MB, communication speed = 40MB/s, average chunck size = 1MB, processors=4, average granularity = #processors).
+Figure 5 shows the time course of a typical experiment, with the computation, communication and blocking phases (data size = 800MB, communication speed = 40MB/s, average chunk size = 1MB, processors=4, average granularity = #processors).